Western Wall: Height, courses, building stones

 At the Western Wall Plaza, the total height of the Wall from its foundation is estimated at 105 ft, with the above-ground section standing approximately 62 ft high.
 The Wall consists of 45 stone courses, 28 of them above ground and 17 underground.
 The first seven above-ground layers are from the Herodian period.
 This section of wall is built from enormous meleke limestone blocks, possibly quarried at either Zedekiah's Cave situated under the Muslim Quarter of the Old City, or at Ramat Shlomo 4 km northwest of the Old City.

-Most of them weigh between 2 and 8 ST each, but others weigh even more, with one extraordinary stone located slightly north of Wilson's Arch measuring 13.55 m long, 3.3 m high, approximately 1.8 to 2.5 m deep, and weighing between 250 and 300 t.
+Most of them weigh between 2 and 8 ST each.
+Others weigh even more, with one extraordinary stone located slightly north of Wilson's Arch measuring 13.55 m long, 3.3 m high, approximately 1.8 to 2.5 m deep, and weighing between 250 and 300 t.

 Each of these ashlars is framed by fine-chiseled borders.
 The margins themselves measure between 5 and 20 cm wide, with their depth measuring 1.5 cm.
 In the Herodian period, the upper 10 m of wall were 1 m thick and served as the outer wall of the double colonnade of the Temple platform.
 This upper section was decorated with pilasters, the remainder of which were destroyed when the Byzantines reconquered Jerusalem from the Persians in 628.

 The next four courses, consisting of smaller plainly dressed stones, are Umayyad work (8th century, Early Muslim period).
 Above that are 16 to 17 courses of small stones from the Mamluk period (13th–16th centuries) and later.